Dear SaaStr: What’s The Best Way to Set Targets for the Sales Team?

 - Pay them market if they hit these quotas.

-- Pay them real bank if in the end, you hit the C-10 plan.
+- Pay them real money if in the end, they hit the C-10 plan.
 And focus that back on comp for blowing out the quota.

 How I do it, at 20,000 feet, at least.